pvolnuhi/carrot/README.md

 ## Introduction

-Carrot is the new in-memory data store, which proides full Redis comaptibility (up to current 6.2.5 version) and can be used with any existing Redis clients.
+Carrot is the new in-memory data store, which proides full Redis comaptibility (up to the current 6.2.5 version) and can be used with any existing Redis clients.
 It will follow open source Redis as close as possible to facilitate easy migration for Redis users, but surely, Carrtot has its own flavors, which differ it from the original.

 ### In memory data compression.